retry51776/notes/self-improvement/qoute.md

 > Work starts on labor, then creator, then narrator;

 > When you told a child hundreds time & child repeat same mistake.
-It does prove child's intellect, instead proven parent are dummy.
+It does NOT prove child's intellect, instead proven parent are dummy.
 It's parent that not realize their approach wasn't working, and search for alternative.